aspose-cells-cloud/aspose-cells-cloud-go/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 21.11
+## Feature & Enhancements in Version 21.12

-- Add new API for workbook get page count on Aspose.Cells Cloud.
-- Add new API for worksheet get page count on Aspose.Cells Cloud.
-- Add new API for compress excel file on Aspose.Cells Cloud.
-- Add new feature for replace API.

 ## Read & Write Spreadsheet Formats